Youssef080808/Telegram-py-bot/README.md

 docker run -d \
   --name telegram-bot \
   --restart unless-stopped \
-  -e BOT_TOKEN="your_actual_token_here" \
+  --env-file /etc/telegram-bot.env \
   -v /home/ec2-user/data:/data \
   ghcr.io/youssef080808/telegram_bot:latest
 ```

 - `--restart unless-stopped` ensures the bot comes back automatically after a crash or an instance reboot
 - `-v /home/ec2-user/data:/data` keeps `subscribers.db` and `bot.log` on the host filesystem, so subscriber state survives container replacement and image upgrades
-- `BOT_TOKEN` is passed in at runtime and is never committed to the repository or baked into the image
+- `--env-file /etc/telegram-bot.env` supplies the bot token from a root-only file written at provisioning time, so it is never baked into the image or passed through CI
-- Command menu and bot description are set via BotFather (`/setcommands`, `/setdescription`)

-Updating to a newer image means pulling the latest tag and recreating the container; the mounted data volume is unaffected.
 Note that subscriber data lives on the instance's disk, so replacing the instance requires copying `subscribers.db` across.
+Replacing the instance also changes its ID, which must be updated in the `EC2_INSTANCE_ID` repository secret and in the deploy user's IAM policy.

 ## Project structure